OutSystems/docs-odc/src/eap/building-apps/ui/creating-screens/best-practices-screens.md

 * **Maintainability:** When you need to change a style, you only need to do it in one place instead of going through every element where you defined that style inline.

 * **Collaboration**: By keeping CSS separate, you improve collaboration with other developers or designers, who don’t need to be familiar with all the code to be able to edit styles.

+## Optimize image sizes

+Large images increase bandwidth usage and processing time, slowing screen rendering.

+### Recommendations

+When adding images to your screens:

+* Reduce the size of images to the minimum needed to be correctly displayed to the user (below 150KB for mobile apps, and 500KB for web apps).

+* Reduce the images' resolution to a maximum of 1024px.
+Simply setting their width/height to lower values doesn't reduce the bandwidth needed to fetch the image from the server.

+* Consider having big images as external resources, not contained inside the app.

+* Use different images for​ different screen sizes.

+* Use different images when displaying full-size images or thumbnails.

+### Benefits

+Optimizing image sizes makes your screens load faster by decreasing bandwidth usage and request processing time in the browser.
+On the development side, an app with smaller images results in smaller OML files, which take less time to save and publish.